CSNY 1974: Tour

 Besides the four principals on guitars and keyboards, supporting musicians had previously worked with different members.
 Tim Drummond had been the bassist for Young's Stray Gators band and had recently played on Wild Tales by Nash and On the Beach by Young.
-Drummer Russ Kunkel appeared on the debut album by Crosby & Nash, and percussionist Joe Lala was a member of Stills's Manassas.
+Drummer Russ Kunkel appeared on the debut album by Crosby & Nash and played with Stills in March of 1974, recordings later released on Stephen Stills Live, and percussionist Joe Lala was a member of Stills's band Manassas.

 The tour commenced on July 9 at the Seattle Center Coliseum.
 Attendees were treated to a concert of exceptional length: the band was still playing past 2:00am.
 Following performances included 30 dates in 23 locations, ending the North American tour proper at the Roosevelt Raceway in Westbury, New York on September 8.
 A 32nd and final show took place on September 14 at Wembley Stadium, with opening acts including The Band and Joni Mitchell.
 The Beach Boys, Santana, Joe Walsh, and Jesse Colin Young also appeared as support acts during the tour.

 Cass Elliot died in London during the tour on July 29.
 Nash relayed the news to Kunkel, who was married to her sister Leah.
 Kunkel said, "She had a big role in their lives.
 She introduced Graham to Stephen.
 It was a very difficult day for us when she died.
 Thank God we were in the middle of doing something we couldn’t stop.
 The show that night is probably what got us all through it."

 Although large multiple-bill festivals such as Miami Pop, Woodstock, and Watkins Glen had taken place, and CSNY, the Rolling Stones, and others had played infrequent stadium shows, no band except for the Beatles had ever attempted a tour of this magnitude.
 Whereas the Beatles had done a series of stadium dates over two weeks in 1966, the scope of this tour and its logistics were unprecedented; the tour visited indoor sports arenas, race tracks, and smaller college stadia, including Chicago Stadium, Nassau Coliseum, Boston Garden, the Capital Centre, Jeppesen Stadium at the University of Houston, and the St. Paul Civic Center.